AravindhVishnu/UDP-Data-Logger/README.md

 Open Code Composer Studio and go to the Project Explorer.
 In the project explorer, choose import CCS project.
 Then select the UdpDataLoggerServer folder as the search directory.
-Jumpers J18 and J19 must be set to control the Ethernet ports using CPSW (Common Platform Ethernet Switch).
-For CPSW mode, connect Pin1 and Pin2.
+In the ICE board, jumpers J18 and J19 must be set to control the Ethernet ports using CPSW (Common Platform Ethernet Switch).
+For CPSW mode, connect the jumper between Pin1 and Pin2.

 Output in the serial terminal program: